 - Risk assessment and working alone

 - Risk groups

 - Working time framework

-Against the background of the pandemic-related constraints on scientific operations, the Act on Academic Fixed-Term Contracts (WissZeitVG) has been amended retrospectively with effect from 01.03.2020 to include a transitional arrangement for a limited period, by the addition of Section 7 (3) WissZeitVG.
+The Act on Academic Fixed-Term Contracts (WissZeitVG) has ,against the background of the pandemic, been amended restrospectively with effect from 01.03.2020 to include a transitional arrangement for a limited period of time, by the addition of Section 7 (3) WissZeitVG.
 The current wording of the amendment is as follows (translation from the German original):